fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [Noble-Effeciency13/EntraExtensionManager](https://github.com/Noble-Effeciency13/EntraExtensionManager) - EntraExtensionManager is a project designed to simplify the management of Microsoft Entra extension attributes and related configuration tasks.
+It provides a structured, maintainable approach for admi
 - [PiotrMachowski/Home-Assistant-Lovelace-Local-Conditional-card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Local-Conditional-card) - This card can show and hide a specific card on current device while not affecting other windows.
 It does not require any integration to run.
 - [jeremiaa/magic-frame](https://github.com/jeremiaa/magic-frame) - Self-hosted home display — part photo frame, part family board, part Home Assistant dashboard.
 Drag-&-drop, live sync, Immich wallpapers.
 No cloud.
 - [bookorbit/bookorbit](https://github.com/bookorbit/bookorbit) - BookOrbit: Your Reading Space